antonfirsov/docs/2015/03-llvmannounce/LLILC-announce.md

 ##Architecture

 Philosophically LLILC is intended to provide a lean interface between CoreCLR and LLVM.
-Where posible we rely on preexisting technology.
+Where possible we rely on preexisting technology.

 ![JitArch](.\JITArch.png)

 For the JIT, when we are compiling on demand, we map the runtime types and MSIL into LLVM BitCode.
-From there compliation uses LLVM MCJIT infrastructure to produce compiled code that is output to buffers provided by CoreCLR.
+From there compilation uses LLVM MCJIT infrastructure to produce compiled code that is output to buffers provided by CoreCLR.

 ![AOTArch](.\AOTArch.png)